-The programme accords with Glyndŵr University's Regulations for Initial Undergraduate Modular Bachelor Degrees, Diplomas and Certificates and
+The programme accords with Glyndŵr University's Regulations for Initial Undergraduate Modular Bachelor Degrees, Diplomas and Certificates and Foundation Degrees.

-Foundation Degrees.
 Further details on the Regulations can be found on Moodle once a student is enrolled, via the Student Administration pages.

-In any one academic year (or every other year for part-time students), if you have passed all your modules you will continue to the next academic year, but if not, you will have to resit the module over the summer period.
-It is important to note that if you fail too many modules you will not be allowed to resubmit over the summer but will be invited instead to resit the whole year.
-At present, a maximum of 80 credits can be resat over the summer period.
+In any one academic year (or every other year for part-time students), if a student has passed all the modules they will continue to the next academic year, but if not, they will have to resit the module over the summer period.
+It is important to note that if a student fails too many modules they will not be allowed to resubmit over the summer but will be invited instead to resit the whole year.
+At present, a maximum of 80 credits can be re-sat over the summer period.